Diagnosing energy gap in quantum spin liquids via polarization amplitude: Introduction

 In this work, we investigate whether the twist-operator-based energy-gap diagnosis in one dimension can be extended to quasi-one-dimensional infinite systems represented by cylinder geometry.
 Specifically, we consider the twist operator associated with the U(1) spin rotation symmetry, and evaluate its expectation value using infinite-DMRG (iDMRG) which has been widely used in the study of one-dimensional systems and also quantum spin liquids in cylinder geometry~\cite{PRL.69.2863, SCHOLLWOCK201196, McCulloch_2007, Tenpy, PRX.7.031020, PRB.97.075126}.
+Such cylinder geometries arise naturally within DMRG-based approaches, where two-dimensional systems are commonly approximated as infinitely long cylinders with finite circumference.
 While the twist operator and iDMRG have both been extensively studied, a systematic evaluation of the polarization amplitude on infinite cylinders within the iDMRG framework has not been carried out so far.
 In contrast to finite-size approaches, the iDMRG formulation directly represents the thermodynamic limit along the cylinder axis and allows the twist operator to be applied on regions of increasing length without changing the underlying ground state.
 This provides a conceptually clean setting to examine whether the polarization amplitude can serve as a practical gap diagnostic in quasi-one-dimensional geometries relevant to two-dimensional quantum magnets.
 We first discuss the $S=1/2$ XXZ chain as a benchmark and demonstrate that the behavior of the polarization amplitude is consistent with a spin gap within iDMRG.
 We then apply the method to a two-dimensional quantum spin model on infinitely long cylinders and show that the polarization amplitude can clearly distinguish a gapless XY phase from a gapped quantum spin liquid phase.
 Our results demonstrate the practical feasibility of qualitatively diagnosing gapless-gapped transitions in quasi-two-dimensional systems in a controlled infinite-system setting.